alexanderyakusik/class-hierarchy/README.md

-###Repo contains simple program that draws geometric figures, which creation was programmed in code
+###Repo contains simple program that allows user to draw geometric figures

-This program was written in order to practice the OOP class hierarchy.
+This program was written in order to practice the OOP principles